CONTACT US:

 I was refused a Startup Visa Program application for Canada.
 Can I appeal the decision or apply again?

-It is recommended that you consult with an immigration lawyer if you have been refused or denied a Startup Visa Program application to Canada.
+It is recommended that you consult with an immigration lawyer if you have been refused or denied a Canada Startup Visa Program application to Canada.

 Appealing a refusal: